getcanoe/canoe/README.md

 ### Desktop (Linux, macOS, and Windows)

-The desktop version of RaiW currently uses NW.js, an app runtime based on Chromium.
+The desktop version of Canoe currently uses NW.js, an app runtime based on Chromium.
 To get started, first install NW.js on your system from [the NW.js website](https://nwjs.io/).

 When NW.js is installed, run the `start:desktop` npm package script.